 The exterior design takes design inspiration from the classic streetcar-era apartments in the neighborhood, with clear division of the facade into the classical base, shaft and attic/top elements.
-The primary exterior skin is a red brick, with an off-white brick used at the top two floors ('attic'), and at the chamfered street corner bays above the entry.
-Rectangular panels under each window are made of painted fiber cement panel, and the upper-story windows are all fiberglass.
+The primary exterior skin is a red brick, with an off-white brick used at the top two floors ('attic').
+Rectangular panels under upper-story windows are made of trimmed and painted fiber cement panel, with a third, raked red brick material used in locations at the middle of the building below the trimmed panels, and below the ground floor windows.
+The upper-story windows are all fiberglass.
 Projecting shed-roofed fabric awnings are located at street level on both street facades, and a decorative metal railing encloses the entry vestibule for the two street-level units with access onto SW 12th Avenue.
 The building top is identified by a projecting metal cornice and stucco parapet, and stucco with metal roofing is also used on rooftop penthouse structure.